 Isn’t it so that if we vote for our political parties, that we believe them upfront of the true manifestation of their intentions, their ideas, their programs for society.
 Isn’t it so that you vote on a party or certain person because you believe they will do the things you believe in too?
 That they somehow are on your frequency?

 Why do we find it hard to do that.
 To overcome ourselves.
 To deal with the unknown?
 To trust the leaders in the organisation?
 And to stop questioning their intentions or decisions?
 I dont say that questioning things is not ok.
-But there is a level of compassionate and curious questioning and a level of stupid questions.
-You yourself know the difference.
+But there is a level of compassionate and curious questioning and a level of asking stupid questions or assuming things that are not true.
+You probably know the difference.

 “Shit questions give shit answers” – The Holy Bible by Paulina Larocca